Water Glassing Eggs for Storage

 What is pickling lime?

-Pickling lime, or hydrated lime, is a completely natural product.
-Itโ€™s typically a combination of bones, oyster shells and limestone that has been roasted in a kiln.
+Pickling lime, or hydrated lime, is made from a combination of bones, oyster shells, and limestone that has been roasted in a kiln.
 No crazy chemicals over here!
-Keep in mind that this is a very different product than the lime youโ€™d find in the agricultural section of your store, so make sure youโ€™re getting the right stuff (see section above)!
+Keep in mind that this is a very different product from the lime youโ€™d find in the agricultural section of your store, so make sure youโ€™re getting the right stuff.

 Are water glassed eggs safe to eat?

 I dug around for any supporting research articles on the safety and/or nutritional value of water glassing eggs and came up short.
-I found a few from the early 1900’s, but they weren’t worth mentioning.
+I found a few from the early 1900s, but they weren’t worth mentioning.
 Water glassing eggs has become such a lost art that it must not be on the researcher’s radar.
 If you know of a study, please let me know!

 How long are water glassed eggs good for?

 One year seems to be the safe estimate, but many claim that they are good for 2 years!
-The yolk wonโ€™t be quite as firm as it was when it was freshly laid, but it should still have good color and the white should be clear.
+The yolk wonโ€™t be quite as firm as it was when it was freshly laid, but it should still have good color, and the white should be clear.

 Do water glassed eggs taste weird?